tlevine/scarsdale-data/budget/readme.md

     year,capital_project,figure

-`figure` is one of "adopted", "estimated" and "acctual".
-If we are discussing the appropriations for 2008--2009, the "adopted" is from the 2008-2009 budget document, the "estimated" is from the 2009--2010 budget document and the "actual" is from the 2010--2011 budget document.
+`figure` is one of "adopted" and "estimated".
+If we are discussing the appropriations for 2008--2009, the "adopted" is from the 2008-2009 budget document, and the "estimated" is from the 2009--2010 budget document.

 All of these come from the capital projects fund budget table.
 For example, this is around page 113 for the 2008--2009 budget.
 They are the sum of each